The monodromy groups of lisse sheaves and overconvergent $F$-isocrystals: Coefficient objects

 The central and the right vertical arrows are the morphisms previously constructed.
 The left one is the unique morphism making the diagram commutative.

-\begin{prop} Let $(X_0,x)$ be a smooth connected pointed variety.
-For every admissible place $\lambda$, we have a commutative diagram
+\begin{prop} Let $(X_0,x)$ be a smooth connected pointed variety over $\Fq$.
+For every admissible place $\lambda$ we have a commutative diagram

 where the vertical arrows are isomorphisms and the rows are exact.
-The diagram is functorial in $(X_0,x)$, when it varies among the smooth connected pointed varieties. \end{prop}
+The diagram is functorial in $(X_0,x)$ when it varies among the smooth connected pointed varieties over $\Fq$. \end{prop}

 \begin{proof} The diagram is constructed applying the functor $\pi_0$ to (\ref{square-pie}), hence it is functorial.
+To prove that it has all the desired properties we may extend the field of scalars to $\Qlbar$.
 We start by showing that the upper row is exact.
 As the functor $\pi_0$ is right exact, it is enough to prove the injectivity of the morphism $\pi_0(\pil(X,x))\to\pi_0( \pil(X_0,x))$.
-We first extend the field of scalars to $\Qlbar$.
 The $\pi_0$ of the Tannakian group of a Tannakian category is the Tannakian group of the subcategory of finite objects.
-Thus, we have to prove that for every absolutely irreducible finite geometric $\Qlbar$-coefficient object $\calE$, there exists a finite object $\calF_0 \in \Coef(X_0,\Qlbar)$, such that $\calE$ is a subquotient of $\calF$.
+Thus we have to prove that for every irreducible finite geometric $\Qlbar$-coefficient object $\calE$, there exists a finite object $\calF_0 \in \Coef(X_0,\Qlbar)$, such that $\calE$ is a subquotient of $\calF$.